RamsesDutch/RamsesDutch.github.io/_posts/2025-07-18-password-generator.md

 Passwords copied to clipboard!

 Done.

-Suggested Screenshot: Opened .txt file showing saved passwords.
+<sub>Screenshot: Opened .txt file showing generated passwords</sub>

 What I Learned
-This project helped me strengthen:

-Python CLI development and modular scripting
+How to structure Python CLI tools using argparse

-Working with optional third-party dependencies
+How to support optional third-party libraries gracefully

-Timestamp-based file naming for traceability
+Timestamp-based file naming for traceability and automation

-Writing user-friendly error messages and help menus

-Developing utilities with real-world use in cybersecurity

-It's a small tool, but highly practical—especially when automating secure workflows or building a personal toolkit.
+Best practices in defensive scripting and user feedback

+Importance of small tools in building a security-focused workflow

+Even a small, well-designed script like this can provide real-world utility and become a foundational building block in a cybersecurity toolkit.

 Project Files
+bash
 Copy
 Edit
 password_generator.py
 passwords_20250718_144233.txt
 README.md

-Suggested Screenshot: File Explorer showing script and output files.
+<sub>Screenshot: Project folder with script and output files</sub>

-Future Improvements
-Here are some features I’d like to explore next:

-Password entropy scoring

-CSV or JSON output options

-Packaging for pip or PyPI

-Converting it into a Flask API or GUI (e.g., with Tkinter or Electron)

-Final Thoughts
-This project was a great opportunity to combine core cybersecurity principles with practical scripting.
-Developing tools like this not only helps streamline secure workflows, but also showcases technical initiative—something that's key in the cybersecurity field.

-Thanks for reading.
-Feel free to fork, improve, or use it in your own projects.